awslabs/aws-lc-verification/README.md

 ## What's in this repository

 C and x86_64 proofs are carried out in [SAW](https://saw.galois.com/) using [Cryptol](https://cryptol.net/) specifications stored in the [Galois Cryptol spec repository](https://github.com/GaloisInc/cryptol-specs).
-AArch64 proofs are carried out in NSym (a tool for symbolically-simulating and verifying Arm machine code that is currently under development by AWS) using translated specifications from Cryptol.
+AArch64 proofs are carried out in NSym (a tool for symbolically-simulating and verifying Arm machine) using translated specifications from Cryptol.
 [Coq](https://coq.inria.fr) proofs are developed for proving properties of some of the Cryptol specifications.

+The proofs in this repository will be maintained and continue to run in CI.
+Future work will concentrate on using s2n-bignum for assembly language and CBMC for C as described above.

 ## Building and Running
 The easiest way to build the library and run the proofs is to use [Docker](https://docs.docker.com/get-docker/).
 To check the proofs, execute the following steps in the top-level directory of the repository.